 - Marketplace sellers on Amazon.de or Amazon.at shipping to Austrian addresses

-How to Register: ERA + ARA
+How to Register: EDM + ARA

-Step 1: Register in ERA (national register)
+Step 1: Register in EDM (national register)

 - Company legal name and address